MicrosoftDocs/power-automate-docs/articles/desktop-flows/schema.md

 The number of desktop flow binaries might vary depending on the size of the desktop flow.

-## Roles and permissions
+## Roles and privileges

-With v2 schema, we use the desktop flow binary entity.
-For desktop flow to work as expected, you need additional permissions.
-If you are using default roles, `Environment Maker` and `Basic User` there is no change needed.
+With the v2 schema, the desktop flow binary table is used.
+For desktop flows to work as expected, you need additional privileges.
+If you're using the default security roles `Environment Maker` and `Basic User` there's no change needed.

-If you use custom roles to manage the access to your Desktop Flow, you will need to add the following list of privileges:
+If you use custom security roles to manage the access to your desktop flow, Power Platform admins need to add the following list of privileges to the role:

-- prvCreatedesktopflowbinary
+- `prvCreatedesktopflowbinary`
-- prvReaddesktopflowbinary
+- `prvReaddesktopflowbinary`
-- prvWritedesktopflowbinary
+- `prvWritedesktopflowbinary`
-- prvDeletedesktopflowbinary
+- `prvDeletedesktopflowbinary`
-- prvSharedesktopflowbinary
+- `prvSharedesktopflowbinary`
-- prvAssigndesktopflowbinary
+- `prvAssigndesktopflowbinary`
-- prvAppenddesktopflowbinary
+- `prvAppenddesktopflowbinary`
-- prvAppendTodesktopflowbinary
+- `prvAppendTodesktopflowbinary`

-With the level Basic (User).
+With the access level of basic (user).
+More information: [Security roles and privileges](/power-platform/admin/security-roles-privileges)

 :::image type="content" source="media/schema/desktopflowbinary-permissions.png" alt-text="List of permissions required for desktop flow binaries":::